 Berries (2 pounds of blueberries and 12oz of raspberries)

 Eggs: we purchase 5 dozen eggs every 2 weeks.
-I eat 2 eggs for breakfast and K eats 3 plus 2 egg whites.
+I eat 2 eggs for breakfast and Kellen eats 3 plus 2 egg whites.
 Eggs are a great source of protein and healthy cholesterol!

 Sprouted grain bread (only Little A and I eat the bread for breakfast, or I will make her sandwiches.
-If you must have bread, go for whole wheat or sprouted grain).
+If you must have bread, go for sprouted grain).

 *Affiliate links included.
 If you click on a link I may get a few cents.

 First, we get 2 cups (uncooked) of rice cooking.
 While the rice is cooking, we season and cook all the protein and set it aside.
 Spices are a great way to add flavor to the meat, especially since plain chicken and turkey can be really boring and bland.
 We will use part of the meat for lunches and save the rest for dinners.
 This time of year we like to BBQ the steak and chicken breasts, but in the winter we’ll cook it in a skillet or the oven.

 While the meat is cooking, I’ll cut up the veggies if need be (peppers, Brussels sprouts, broccoli) and divide them into bowls.
 When the meat is done we’ll put it into a bowl to cool a bit.

 Finally, we’ll cut and cook the sweet potatoes.
 We also save some of these for dinners.